 Images on Slideshare Rank Well On Google Images

 Slideshare is part of LinkedIn’s network.
 The positive thing about SlideShare is that the slides you make on the platform display the results of the search engine as jpg images.
-How well your images perform in image searches depends on the number of viewers.
+How well your images perform in image searches and Google images depends on the number of viewers.
 The more people view a specific picture, the higher the image results are.

 How To Find The Right Images To Use?